P1ncushionGh0sty/CometDrg0n/README.md

 > I don't have TT/TD but I do find it annoying to randomly get booped or covered/sat on.

-> Usually hanging around the Pokémon area, my default skins are either Wallace, Silver, N, Red, or Piers.
+> Usually hanging around the Pokémon area, my default skins are either Wallace, Red, or Leafeon.

-> If I'm ever in the Creepypasta area I usually use Gold/Ethan (Lost Silver), Blake (Snow on Mt Silver), Steven (Strangled Red) or Glitchy Red.
+> If my partner is on PT I'm always sitting with him.

 > I'm exclusively on the 18+ server, I'm never on the safe server.
 ```